reflex-dev/reflex-web/blog/2024-09-25-using-ag-grid-in-reflex.md

 author: Tom Gotsman
 date: 2024-10-03
 title: AG Grid in Reflex
-description: Getting Started with Powerful Data Tables in your Python Web Apps
+description: Reflex introduces Reflex AG Grid, a powerful new component brings enterprise-grade data management directly to Python developers.
 image: /blog/ag-grid.webp
 meta: [
     {"name": "keywords", "content": ""},
 ]
 ---

-Reflex AG Grid is a high-performance and highly customizable component library for working with tabular data in Reflex applications.
-It seamlessly integrates AG Grid--a high-performance feature-rich datagrid for major JavaScript frameworks (like React) that offers filtering, grouping, pivoting, and more-- into the Reflex ecosystem, bringing advanced data grid capabilities to Python developers building modern web applications.
+Reflex AG Grid seamlessly integrates AG Grid--a high-performance feature-rich datagrid for major JavaScript frameworks (like React) that offers filtering, grouping, pivoting, and more-- into the Reflex ecosystem, bringing advanced data grid capabilities to Python developers building modern web applications.

 ## Why Reflex AG Grid?

-As Reflex gained traction in the Python web development community, we saw a growing demand for more sophisticated data handling components.
-Many developers who had experience with AG Grid in other frameworks were eager to leverage its capabilities in their Reflex projects.
-In response to this demand, we're excited to introduce Reflex AG Grid as a first-class citizen in the Reflex component ecosystem!
+Reflex has become more popular among Python developers working in banking and fintech--who need components like AG Grid for advanced data handling.

-You can start building powerful data-driven applications with Reflex AG Grid today!
+We're excited to announce that you can start building powerful data-driven applications with Reflex AG Grid today!
 Simply install it using pip:

 ```bash
 pip install reflex-ag-grid
 ```

-(Note: This is an initial release.
-Check out the [open source repo](https://github.com/reflex-dev/reflex-ag-grid) and our [docs](https://reflex.dev/docs/library/tables-and-data-grids/ag-grid/) for the latest version and any updates)
+**Note:** This is an initial release.
+Check out the [open source repo](https://github.com/reflex-dev/reflex-ag-grid) and our [docs](https://reflex.dev/docs/library/tables-and-data-grids/ag-grid/) for the latest version and any updates.

 ## What is AG Grid?

 [AG Grid](https://www.ag-grid.com) is a feature-rich data grid library designed for displaying and manipulating tabular data in web applications.
 With over a million monthly downloads, and 90% of the Fortune 500 comapnies using it, it's a leading solution for working with tabular data.
 AG Grid offers a wide array of functionalities including:

 - In-place cell editing
 - Real-time data updates